Citation, DOI and article data

 Meningiomas are extra-axial tumors and represent the most common tumor of the meninges.
 They are a non-glial neoplasm that originates from the meningocytes or arachnoid cap cells of the meninges and are located anywhere that meninges are found, and in some places where only rest cells are presumed to be located.
 Although they are usually easily diagnosed and are typically benign with a low rate of recurrence following surgery, there are a large number of histological variants with variable imaging features and, in some instances, more aggressive biological behavior.
+Also, inaccessibility and poor resectability in difficult anatomic locations like a skull base meningioma complicates their radical cure 31.

 A broad division of meningiomas is into primary intradural (which may or may not have a secondary extradural extension) and primary extradural (rare) 18.
-They can also be classified according to location (e.g. spinal, intraosseous, intraventricular, etc.), by histological variants (e.g. clear cell, rhabdoid, etc.), and by etiology (e.g. radiation-induced, etc.).
+They can also be classified according to the location (e.g. skull base, spinal, intraosseous, intraventricular, etc.), by histological variants (e.g. clear cell, rhabdoid, etc.), and by etiology (e.g. radiation-induced, etc.).

 Typical meningiomas appear as dural-based masses isointense to grey matter on both T1 and T2 weighted imaging enhancing vividly on both MRI and CT.
 Some of the variants as mentioned earlier can, however, vary dramatically in their imaging appearance.